 - Never go to the bins alone or at night.

 - Always ensure the gates close behind you when you enter and leave the fenced areas around the waste transfer stations.

 Store fish and bait correctly

 Dingoes eat fish.
 In fact, dingoes are good fishers as well, but an open bucket of fish on the beach is just too tempting.
-Enjoy fishing on Fraser Island but avoid attracting dingoes.
+Enjoy fishing on K'gari but avoid attracting dingoes.
 Penalties apply for feeding or making food available to dingoes.

 - Store bait and fish in shoulder bags or vehicles, not in beach buckets.

 - Cleaning fish in camp sites is prohibited.